Edison Phonographs

 Edison “Music Master” Horns

-We have an inventory of newly-made oak and mahogany Edison horns, beautifully finished and with decals applied.
-Unfinished oak horns are also in stock.
+We supply newly-made oak and mahogany Edison horns, beautifully finished and with decals applied.
 These are exact reproductions suitable for installation and upgrading of your Edison Opera, Home or Triumph.
 Made in Peru and imported solely by us, these horns are considered to be the best ever made.
 We offer fast shipping, and each horn is blanket-wrapped and double-boxed, assuring safe arrival to your home.

-We also have a very limited supply of horn elbows for Operas and Triumphs which will be available to horn purchasers.
-Our stock consists of mahogany Opera, oak Cygnet, and some unpainted ones as well.
+We also have a very limited supply of horn elbows for Operas and Triumphs.